First search for light fermionic dark matter absorption on electrons using germanium detector in CDEX-10 experiment

-Since the observed value of DM relic density from the Planck Collaboration~\cite{CMB_Plank} avoided DM overproduction through the ``freeze-in'' mechanism~\cite{freeze-in}, the DM decay in invisible mode $\chi \rightarrow 3\nu$ would have injected more radiation into the early universe and hence will be limited by the Hubble constant and matter power spectrum~\cite{FDEA_1_GSF}.
+Since the DM is unstable, it can decay into light SM particles.
 The dominant visible mode of the DM decay for axial-vector operator $\chi\rightarrow\gamma\gamma\nu$ would contribute to X(gamma)-ray observations around the Earth, which will be limited by X(gamma)-ray fluxes from astrophysics observations~\cite{FDEA_1_GSF}.
 For the vector operator, due to the gauge symmetry and quantum electrodynamics (QED) charge conjugation symmetry, $\chi\rightarrow\gamma\nu$ and $\chi\rightarrow\gamma\gamma\nu$ cannot arise.
 The dominant visible decay channel is $\chi\rightarrow\gamma\gamma\gamma\nu$, which is also limited by X(gamma)-ray fluxes from astrophysics observation.
-The constraints from $\chi \rightarrow 3\nu$ for both operators and $\chi\rightarrow\gamma\gamma\nu$ for the axial-vector operator are depicted in Fig.~\ref{fig_limits}.
-The constraint from DM overproduction and $\chi\rightarrow\gamma\gamma\gamma\nu$ are not shown, which are outside the selected parameter space.
+The constraints from $\chi \rightarrow 3\nu$ and overproduction~\cite{FDEA_1_GSF} for both operators and $\chi\rightarrow\gamma\gamma\nu$ for the axial-vector operator are depicted in Fig.~\ref{fig_limits}.
+The constraint from $\chi\rightarrow\gamma\gamma\gamma\nu$ for vector operator is weaker than the top edge of Fig.~\ref{fig_limits}, which is not shown.

 Among the direct detection experiments, results from PandaX-4T using a liquid xenon time projection chamber~\cite{FDEA_3_PandaX} presents the most stringent constraints on the fermionic DM in the mass range of 35--55 (25--45) keV/$c^2$ for the vector (axial-vector) operator compared with constraints from x-ray satellites and large-scale observations.
 We place new constraints on the fermionic DM absorbed by electron targets for a lower DM mass below 10 keV/$c^2$ because of the low detector threshold of Ge semiconductor detectors used in CDEX experiment.